 If you have more than one person in the tub at a time, set the temperature to the lowest preferred—or lowest recommended—temperature of everyone in the group.

 In general, it’s simpler and more efficient to leave your hot tub constantly set to your desired temperature than it is to lower it when the tub is not in use.
 Still, there may be times when you’ll want to proactively decrease the temperature by a few degrees—or by many degrees if you’re recovering from strenuous exercise.

 Consider lowering the temperature of your tub in advance if any of these circumstances apply:

 - You’re planning to build up your body heat in the tub through physical activity like stretching or yoga.

 - You’re already overheated from activity, illness, or a particularly hot day.

-- You’re inviting children or other heat-sensitive individuals into the hot tub.
+- Children or other heat-sensitive individuals will be joining you in the hot tub.

-You now have everything you need to start exploring your ideal home spa environment.
-If you have more questions about finding the right hot tub temperature, your knowledgeable local dealer has the answers.
+If you have more questions about how hot your hot tub should be, your knowledgeable local dealer has the answers.
 You’re well on your way to a blissful soaking experience.